A self-aware lawyer is a higher performing lawyer.

 Jolts of fear, half-heartedness, hopelessness, selfishness, and surrender can zap any attorney’s resolve.
 Here’s how poised lawyers notice and control these impulses to sustain their adversarial mettle.

-A legendary judge, a samurai warrior, and a Hall of Fame baseball pitcher walk into a bar and . . . discover they all battle the same way!
-Observe and learn from these paragons of skilled competition.
+A legendary judge, a samurai warrior, and a hall-of-fame baseball pitcher walk into a bar and... realize they all flex the same strengths!
+Observe and learn from these paragons of mindful competition.

 Sam Feder